 Disadvantages of TIPS

 The first piece of bad news is that TIPS only pay you a fixed income.
 They may not be as good an investment as those bonds with adjustable interest rates that automatically rise and fall with the federal funds rate.
-That’s especially true now as the federal government contemplates raising interest rates.
 Even though the fixed rate can be applied to a higher principal, TIPS isn't as flexible as bonds with an adjustable rate.

 TIPS aren't a great investment during a stable economy.
 They will return the flat interest rate on a flat principal when the economy is doing well, and therefore not experiencing much inflation.
 This state describes the U.S. economy since the early 1980s.
 That's the last time double-digit inflation existed.